Cap'n Greywolf's Bonepile

 Ghost Ship Battle Ghost Ship Battle

-On Saturday, my adventure slot was called "Pirates of Davy Jones' Curse."
-The first scenario involved a battle against the ghost of pirate Mary Reade, and a ghost ship of the Treasure - one of Captain Calico Jack's prizes before he was executed for piracy.
-The pirate ship is another Megabloks toy - "Dread Eye's Phantom (3660)" - that I got, used.
-(It was missing quite a few parts, but I wrote to Megabloks and managed to get a few spare pieces.)
+"Pirates of Davy Jones' Curse."
+The heroes took on the ghost of pirate Mary Reade and a ghost ship of the Treasure - one of Captain Calico Jack's former prizes.
+This is another Mega Bloks toy ("Dread Eye's Phantom - 3660").
 (6 Oct 2007.)

 Ghost Ship Battle - Sans Masts Ghost Ship Battle - Sans Masts